A Brief History of First Baptist Church, New Richmond

 Katuin was followed by Pastor August Post (1979 – 1985) and Pastor Russ Paulson (1985 – 1995).
 Dr. Dan Rotach served as interim from 1995 to 1998 when Dr. Kevin Morris accepted the call to pastor the First Baptist Church.

 Under the leadership of Pastor Morris, the congregation saw growth in church membership, expansion in the variety of ministries provided for and by the congregation, and a vision for greater service to the surrounding New Richmond and St. Croix County community.
 With membership steadily increasing, talks regarding the need for a new expansion began in October of 1999.

 Groundbreaking for a 10,200 sq. ft. addition took place June 16, 2002.
 Space was created for Sunday School and youth activity areas, an enlarged kitchen, and expanded fellowship hall, as well as provision made for new fuel-efficient furnaces.
 Improvements to the sanctuary sound and projection systems and the installation of a sound booth occurred in 2013.

-Today, First Baptist Church supports 11 different missionaries and their organizations including
+Today, First Baptist Church supports a variety of missionaries and organizations including

 - Ben and Kristy Carlson with Navigators in East Africa